Advisory Committee on Blood and Tissue Safety and Availability

 Designated Federal Officer (DFO)

-The Senior Advisor for Blood and Tissue Policy in the OASH Office of HIV/AIDS and Infectious Disease Policy will serve as the DFO for the Committee.
-In the event that the DFO cannot fulfill the responsibilities associated with this position for the Committee, then the Alternate DFO shall serve in this capacity and carry out the assigned duties for this position.
+The Senior Advisor for Blood and Tissue Policy in the OASH/OIDP will serve as the DFO for the Committee.
+If the DFO cannot fulfill the responsibilities associated with this position for the Committee, then the Alternate DFO shall serve in this capacity and carry out the assigned duties for this position.

 The DFO will schedule and approve all meetings of the Committee and any respective subcommittee meetings that are to be held.
 The DFO will prepare and approve all meeting agendas.
 Development of the meeting agenda can be done in collaboration with the Committee chair(s), and, when it is deemed appropriate, the chairs of any respective subcommittees of the Committee.
 The DFO will attend all meetings of the Committee and any respective subcommittees that are established to assist the Committee.
 The DFO also has authority to adjourn meetings, when it is determined to be in the public interest, and can be directed by the Assistant Secretary for Health or designee to chair meetings of the Committee.